The Best Ways to Sell in China

 When starting to sell in China and entering Tmall as a brand, a huge effort will have to be done on e-reputation.
 Conversion rate is key to success, especially when competing with foreign brands that are in China for years now. ( informational purposes)

 Tmall also has a platform dedicated to high-end brands: Luxury Pavilion.
-The idea behind the Tmall Luxury Pavilion is to become more attractive to big names of the luxury world such as Cartier or Kenzo.
+The idea behind the Tmall Luxury Pavilion is to become more attractive to big names in the luxury world such as Cartier or Kenzo.
 It’s worth noting that China is currently one of the most prolific markets when it comes to Luxury & eCommerce.
-We invite you to read our article introducing the Top eCommerce 5 platforms to sell luxury in China.
-Tmall engages to protect the intellectual property of these brands.

 Pinduoduo: can suppliers and producers sell in China with e-commerce?

-Pinduoduo was founded in 2015 and has grown to be the largest e-commerce platform for Chinese consumers (surpassing Tmall users number in 2021), generating over RMB1.45 trillion gross merchandise value as of 2020 with 643 active monthly users 2020.
-The reason behind Pinduoduo’s success is its low price.
+Pinduoduo was founded in 2015 and has grown to be one of the largest e-commerce platforms for Chinese consumers.
+The reason behind Pinduoduo’s success is its low prices and group purchasing options.

 Pinduoduo is the main competitor of Taobao.
 This online marketplace started its journey in smaller Chinese cities where consumers typically have fewer resources and are looking for good deals, which Pinduoduo offers.